 We purchased our first Maremma in the summer of 2019 after starting to lose our free range chickens to a persistent fox family and hawks.
-Unfortunately, our first Maremma ended up being diagnosed at 1 year old with moderate hip dysplasia and osteoarthritis.
+Unfortunately, our first Maremma ended up being diagnosed at one year old with moderate hip dysplasia and osteoarthritis.
 This fostered a desire to breed better livestock guardians that were not crippled in pain or reliant on pain relievers for the duration of their lives.

 While this last point is debatable, anecdotally Maremmas stay close to their stock and are less prone to wander.
-We have definitely found this to be true as our 3 Maremmas are always laying with the stock, rarely leave their side, and do not show any desire to escape from our property.
+We have definitely found this to be true as our three Maremmas are always laying with the stock, rarely leave their side, and do not show any desire to escape from our property.
 Will a Maremma still wander if your fence falls down or your gate is left open?
 Most definitely.
-However, our experience is they do not have that innate urge to try to widen their territory when proper boundaries are in place.
+However, our experience is they do not have that innate urge to try to widen their territory when proper boundaries and secure fences are in place.
 This is our personal experience and the experience of other Maremma breeders we have talked to, not a 100% truth.
 There will always be individual differences within a litter, and a chance your Maremma will love to wander should you give them the opportunity.

 Copyright © 2021 Naranjo Hills Farm - All Rights Reserved.